hhajime/Wavebar/README.md

 3. Allow the necessary permissions(Privacy & Policy -> Screen Capture) for WaveBar to access the system audio input.
 4. Enjoy your new audio-visual experience!

-## Usage

-- **To display in Menubar**: Select Visualizer type in the 'Collection' option from the settings menu.
-- **To display in Fullscreen**: Select the 'Fullscreen' option from the settings menu.

 ## License

 WaveBar is protected under the software copyright of Hajime.